mihai10001/img_to_ascii/README.md

 # img_to_ascii
 Another personal project made for fun.
 Simple Image to ASCII(text) converter.
-Widely known concept implemented by me.
+Widely known concept, implemented by me.

 (
 Solo tought about algorithms, and ways of dealing with pixels, arranging them into arrays,